hall9/Blackjack_ML/README.md

 ## Mission
 Create BlackJack using ALICE ML.

+## How TO PLAY
+1. Run within Alice ML
+2. Game Starts (Cards are dealt and displayed)
+3. Player's Turn First - Hit('h') or Stay('s')
+4. Game Ended View will display at the end of the game.

 ## Requirements:
 The program should represent cards as values of specific types and the deck as a list of those cards.
 The computer should be able to "shuffle" and deal "random" cards to the players.